barebell/DA/README.md

-# Domain Adaptation
+# Unsupervised Domain Adaptation

-Detailed resources on unsupervised domain adapation(DA).
-It includes related papers and the codes.
-As you see, the list is also not comprehensive.
-You can pull requests as you will.
+The resources only focus on unsupervised domain adapation(UDA) and these include related papers and the codes from top conferences and journals.
+You are welcome to pull any requests as you will.
+I'll sort out the content soon.

 # Conference Papers